 - Simple carbohydrates

-…are in processed sugar, white flour and products containing it, sweets, fast food, sodas, etc. They are also called “empty calories”, because aside from their sweet flavor, they have no benefits for the body.
-Unlike complex carbohydrates, simple carbs are immediately absorbed into the blood and provide energy quickly.
-What happens?
-Your blood sugar level skyrockets – but it crashes just as fast.
-This makes you feel tired and crave junk food.
+…are in processed sugar, white flour and products containing it, sweets, fruit juices, sports drinks, etc. Unlike complex carbohydrates, simple carbs are immediately absorbed into the blood and provide energy quickly.

 - Complex carbohydrates

-If you do a lot of sports and want to perform well, it’s particularly important to pay attention to your carb consumption (50 to 60% of your diet).
+If you do a lot of sports and want to perform well, it’s particularly important to pay attention to targeted carb consumption.
 However, the amount depends on your personal fitness goal.
+Do you want to know exactly how many carbs you need as an athlete?
 This carb calculator will help you find out how many carbs you should eat:

 Don’t forget to eat enough protein, too.
 If you have a high-protein meal without carbohydrates, the body may only be able to use 10% of the protein, because there is no insulin available (produced by the body as soon as you eat carbs).
-That’s why both protein and carbs are important components of a balanced diet.
+That’s why both protein and carbs are important components of a balanced diet for athletes.(5)

-You should eat a small snack that contains 10 to 15 g of carbohydrates and 5 to 10 g of protein about 15 to 30 minutes before you work out and drink some water.
+You should eat a small snack that contains carbohydrates andprotein about 15 to 30 minutes before you work out and drink some water.

-- Before working out, eat Greek yogurt, whole-grain bread and an egg, a banana, some peanut butter, or a protein bar.
-Many of these foods contain magnesium and B vitamins, which boosts your energy for the workout.
+- Before working out, eat Greek yogurt with berries, whole-grain bread and an egg, a banana with some peanut butter, or a granola bar.
+Many of these foods contain magnesium and B vitamins, which boost your energy for the workout.